Abidon-J-F/University-of-Greenwich-Projects/Y1/Security Alarm System/README.md

 ## Coursework Project Tasks

-Created the LCD monitor to contain two options which are Activate and Monitor.
-The Arduino is linked to the Atmel AVR board using logic gates.
+Create a small project using the Arduino and Atmel Studio IDE.
+Using C programming language in Arduino and low-level programming language in Atmel, create a complex project by using multiple Arduino components and code the functionality of the program into the Arduino motherboard and Atmel AVR board.

 **Created the security alarm system to do the following tasks:**